-Sugar Land Parent Alienation Lawyer
+Sugar Land Parental Alienation Lawyer

-Protecting Parental Bonds in Texas
+Protecting Parental Bonds in Fort Bend County, Texas

 Children who are exposed to high-conflict divorce may begin to display emotional detachment from one or both parents.
 This may be exacerbated by one parent actively attempting to build ill will in a child’s mind against the other parent.
 This is known as parental alienation syndrome (PAS), and it can occur during divorce proceedings or after a divorce is final.